CUBRID/cubrid-manual/en/admin/db_manage.rst

 Database Volume
 ----------------

-The volumes of CUBRID database are classified as permanent volume, temporary volume and backup volume.
+The volumes of CUBRID database are classified as permanent volume, temporary volume, backup volume and log volume.

 *   In the permanent volumes,

     *   there are data volumes, that usually store permanent data, but can also store temporary data.
-    *   there are log volumes, that can be further classified as: one active log, archive logs and one background archiving log.

 *   In the temporary volumes, only temporary data is stored.